StanimirPB/XlsToDB/README.md

 var pass = "YourPassword"

 #it is Postgres DataBase schema
-var schema = "yourSchema" //Database Schema
+var schema = "yourSchema"

 #it is Name of new Postgres Table
-var table = "yourTable" //Database Table
+var table = "yourTable"

 //--------------------------------------------------------------------------

 //Excel settings